 In this screencast, students read about the basic organization and structure of the periodic table of elements.
 Students identify elements as belonging to a group, a period, or neither.

-In this interactive object, learners examine the locations of major body cavities and their protective membranes.
-A drag-and-drop exercise completes the activity.
+In this animated and interactive object, learners examine the structure and functions of granulocytes and agranulocytes.
+Two exercises complete the activity.